MicrosoftDocs/azure-devops-docs/docs/integrate/concepts/migration-guide.md

 [!INCLUDE [version](../../includes/version-vsts-only.md)]

-This guide is to help you migrate your .NET code from using [WIT Client OM](https://www.nuget.org/packages/Microsoft.TeamFoundationServer.ExtendedClient) to our REST based [.Net Client Libraries](dotnet-client-libraries.md).
-Below is table of the common work item tracking scenarios with links back to its respected API documentation.
+This guide provides information to help migrate your .NET code from using [WIT Client OM](https://www.nuget.org/packages/Microsoft.TeamFoundationServer.ExtendedClient) to our REST-based [.NET Client Libraries](dotnet-client-libraries.md).
+The following table lists common work tracking scenarios with links to their respected API documentation.

-View the [Azure DevOps WIT Client OM Migration Guide](https://github.com/Microsoft/azure-devops-wit-client-om-migration-guide) repo for all the sample code covered in these scenarios.
+For sample code covered in these scenarios, see the [GitHub Azure DevOps WIT Client OM Migration Guide](https://github.com/Microsoft/azure-devops-wit-client-om-migration-guide).

 ## Common scenarios